whtns/big_sur_app/docs/code.rst

 The code
 ========

-MiCV is a python-based web application.
+BigSuR is a python-based web application.
 It is written in python and calls heavily upon a few key libraries that contributors will want to be somewhat familiar with:

 - ``scanpy``, a single-cell RNA-seq analysis package
 - ``anndata``, a companion to ``scanpy`` that defines and operates on the main data object representation of a scRNA-seq dataset